 New York Mail.
 Throughout a century and a quarter the tendency of the nations of the world has been toward diffusion of the governmental powers.
 For the first time evidence of a reactionary disposi-tion to trust all to the one strong man appears in nearly all the larger nations at the same time.
-The Kaiser sends the Reichstag about its business, and his purpose to force the appropriations he wishes for German colonies arouses only mild protests from the factions who assalled him flercely before he took that firm stand.
+The Kaiser sends the Reichstag about its business, and his purpose to force the appropriations he wishes for German colonies arouses only mild protests from the factions who assailed him flercely before he took that firm stand.
+Clemenceau represents that firm stand.
 Clemenceau represents France today, in the eyes of the world, as not another man has done since Gambetta's death.
-New York Mail.

 AUTOCRACY STILL LIVES.

 San Francisco Chronicle.
-San Francisco Chronicle.
 The news from Russia is not very reassuring to those who hoped that the autocratic element in the government of that country would profit by recent experience and mend their ways.
-Every-thing points to a complete abandon-ment of all attempts at reform, and a recurrence to the old methods of op-pression and robbery.
-It is becoming more and more evident that a long peri-od of education must precede any ef-fective effort of the people to better their condition and the teachers must their condition, and the teachers must not come from the ranks of the ter-rorists.
-There is not the slightert doubt that the excesses of the latter are re-sponsible for the back-set, and that so long as their counsels prevail a vast majority of the more substantial ele-ment of the Russian population will oppose change of any kind.
+Everything points to a complete abandon-ment of all attempts at reform, and a recurrence to the old methods of op-pression and robbery.
+It is becoming more and more evident that a long period of education must precede any effactive effort of the people to better their condition, and the teachers must not come from the ranks of the ter-rorists.
+There is not the slightest doubt that the excesses of the latter are re-sponsible for the back-set, and that so long as their counsels prevail a vast majority of the more substantial ele-ment of the Russian population will oppose change of any kind.

-Thousands of Undermuslins-spotlessly white, finest materials,

-ONE-THIRD OFF

-Embracing all Undermuslins for Ladies and Children, including Infants' wear.
+Thousands of Undermuslins-spotlessly white, finest materials, ONE-THIRD OFF Embracing all Undermuslins for Ladies and Children, including Infants' wear.
 Fine new line that we have just received for spring, consisting of lace and embroidery trimmed Skirts, Gowns, Chemise, Drawers, Corset Covers, etc. The greatest display of Ladies' and Children's Undermuslins, including Infants' wear, we have ever shown.
-It will be impossible to obtain similar values, both as to quality of muslins, the fullness of material in a garment, and the tucks, embroidery and lace-to be sold at one-third less than regular prices.
+It will be impossible to obtain similar values, both as to quality of muslins. the fullness of material in a garment, and the tucks, embroidery and lace-to be sold at one-third less than regular prices.
 WHERE YOU GET THE BEST.

-OUR DRUG STORE IS AT 112-114 MAIN STREET
+OUR DRUG STORE IS AT 112-114 MAIN STREET.